Japan electronics union to seek monthly pay hike of ¥3,000 or more | The Japan Times

-YOKOHAMA – The Japanese Electrical Electronics & Information Union decided Friday to seek a pay-scale increase of ¥3,000 or more per month in this year’s shuntō management-labor negotiations.
+YOKOHAMA – The Japanese Electrical Electronics & Information Union, or JEIU, decided Friday to seek a pay-scale increase of ¥3,000 or more per month in this year’s shuntō management-labor negotiations.

 The JEIU, composed mainly of labor unions at electronics makers, adopted the decision at a central committee meeting in Yokohama.